-9.3.3 George II
+10.3.3 George II

 As we continue towards the 009 radial intercept, let's look a bit more closely at the autopilot.
-First of all, if you aren't in the habit of trimming the airplane, you'll probably notice a flashing "PT" with an arrow on the autopilot.
-The autopilot is telling you to adjust the pitch trim.
-I tend to ignore it because, flying with a mouse, trimming is more trouble than it's worth.
-Those of you lucky people with yokes
+First of all, if you aren't in the habit of trimming the airplane, you'll

 5If you get tired of clicking on the knobs, much of this can be done more easily using the Equipment \Rightarrow Radio Settings dialog.